Siegel-Veech Measures of Convex Flat Cone Spheres: Notation and Background

 By shrinking $U$, we may assume that $T'$ induces a geometric cell decomposition on any $X'$ in $U$.
 In other words, $U$ is the projection of a neighborhood contained in $D_{S,\underline{s}}(\underline{k};T')$ in the Teichm\"uller space.

-A Delaunay triangulation on $X$ can be constructed as follows.
-Subdividing every polygon face of $T'$ into its Delaunay triangulation, we obtain a triangulation $T''$ of $X'$.
-We claim that $T'$ is a Delaunay triangulation of $X'$ for sufficiently small $U$.
-Indeed, for a face $f$ of $T''$, let $f_1$ be any adjacent face of $f$.
-Let $A_1,A_1,A_2$ be the vertices of $f$ in counterclockwise order, and let $B$ be the other vertex in $f_1$.
-If $f$ and $f_1$ are in the same face $f'$ of $T'$, then the inequality~\eqref{equ:delaunaycondition} about $A_1,A_1,A_2,B$ holds for $X'$ because the triangulation $T''$ in $f'$ is taken to be a Delaunay triangulation of $f'$.
-Next, assume that $f$ and $f_1$ are from different faces of $T'$.
-Since the \emph{strict} inequality~\eqref{equ:delaunaycondition} about $A_1,A_1,A_2,B$ holds for $X$, by shrinking $U$, we may assume that the inequality still holds for $X'$.
-Therefore, we prove that $T''$ is a Delaunay triangulation of $X'$.
+For each $X' \in U$, subdivide every polygonal face of $T'$ by a Delaunay triangulation of that face, and denote the resulting triangulation by $T''$.
+Note that $T''$ depends on $X'$.
+We claim that, after shrinking $U$ if necessary, $T''$ is Delaunay for every $X' \in U$.
+As illustrated in Figure~\ref{fig:deformdelaunay}, let $f$ be a face of $T''$, and let $f_1$ be a face adjacent to $f$.
+Write $A_0,A_1,A_2$ for the vertices of $f$, listed in counterclockwise order, and let $B$ be the remaining vertex of $f_1$.

+If $f$ and $f_1$ are contained in the same polygonal face of $T'$ (see the right side of~Figure~\ref{fig:deformdelaunay}), then, by construction, they are triangular faces in a Delaunay triangulation of the polygonal face.
+Hence inequality~\eqref{equ:delaunaycondition} for $A_0,A_1,A_2,B$ holds on $X'$.
+Now assume that $f$ and $f_1$ are contained in two distinct faces of $T'$ (see the left side of~Figure~\ref{fig:deformdelaunay}).
+Note that the strict inequality~\eqref{equ:delaunaycondition} for $A_0,A_1,A_2,B$ holds on $X$.
+Since this inequality is strict, after shrinking $U$ if necessary, we may assume that it continues to hold for every $X' \in U$.
+Thus inequality~\eqref{equ:delaunaycondition} holds for every pair of adjacent faces of $T''$ on every $X' \in U$.
+Therefore, $T''$ is a Delaunay triangulation of $X'$.

-Now, if $X' \in L$, then Delaunay triangulations for some polygonal face of $T'$ is not unique.
+Now, if $X' \in L$, then the equations of $L$ imply that Delaunay triangulation of some polygonal face $f$ of $T'$ is not unique.
 In particular, we get more than one Delaunay triangulation $T''$ on $X'$ by considering different subdivisions of $T'$.
 This implies that $X'\in C\cap U$.

 On the other hand, for $X'\in C\cap U$, assume that $X'$ is outside $L$.
 Then each polygon face of $T'$ on $X'$ has a unique Delaunay triangulation.
-Let $T''$ be the subdivision of $T'$ as above.
-Then, the strict inequality~\eqref{equ:delaunaycondition} holds for any two adjacent faces of $T''$.
+Let $T''$ be the subdivision of $T'$ by Delaunay triangulations of the polygon faces.
+Then, the strict inequality~\eqref{equ:delaunaycondition} holds for any two adjacent triangles of $T''$.
 In particular, each face of $T''$ is inscribed in a different immersed disk.
 Therefore, $X'$ is Delaunay-generic.
 However, this contradicts the fact that $X'$ is in $C\cap U$.
 This shows that $C \cap U \subseteq L$.

 Therefore, we prove that the complement $C$ is locally equal to $L$, which is defined as a the zero of a real analytic function.
 In particular, $C$ is a real analytic subset. \end{proof}